CR0YD/MMORPG-Unnamed/README.md

 # MMORPG-Unnamed
 A small MMORPG.
-(More accurate would be SMORPG.)
+(More accurate would be SMORPG or just MORPG.)